Planning Framework Review - Local Planning Strategy and Local Planning Scheme No. 5

-Shire of Mundaring is embarking on a significant review of its Local Planning Scheme and Strategy to guide future land use and development in line with the community’s needs and aspirations.
+The Shire of Mundaring is embarking on a significant review of its Local Planning Strategy and Scheme to guide future land use and development in line with the community’s needs and aspirations.
 This forward-thinking approach aims to ensure that future growth is responsible, reflecting the Shire's commitment to a sustainable future.

 The Western Australian Planning Commission (WAPC) has endorsed the Shire's Scheme Review Report, marking a crucial first step in advancing the Shire's planning framework.
 This decision sets the stage for responsible development and growth, ensuring that the Shire remains aligned with the aspirations of its community.